coldfix/steam-acolyte/README.rst

 Steam Acolyte
 =============

-Lightweight account switcher/login keeper for steam.
+Lightweight user account switcher/login keeper for steam.

 This tool provides a simple UI to switch between different steam user accounts without having to reenter your password/2FA.
-This works by copying the login cookie (depot) for the last user to a temporary location and restoring this config to the appropriate location when the particular user is selected from the UI.
-There is no magic here, and we do not store any credentials independently from steam!
+This works by copying the credentials depot which contains a login token for the last active user to a temporary location.
+This config is restored to the appropriate location when the particular user is selected from the UI.

 This dictates a usage as follows: